Energy that regenerates

-We are making increasing use of energy from renewable sources, for example with wood heating in stores and distribution centres, photovoltaic installations on our buildings, and through the promotion of biogas plants at our Naturafarm producers.
+Increasingly, we are relying on energy production using renewable energy sources, such as woodchip heating at POS and distribution centres, photovoltaic units on our properties and the promotion of biogas plants among Naturafarm producers.

-A modern wood-chip facility with flue-gas cleaning is used for the supermarket and restaurant at the Muripark shopping centre in Muri.
-In comparison with conventional oil heating, this enables us to save 90 tonnes of CO2 per year.
-In 2011, our own large bakery in Gossau became the first industrial bakery in Switzerland to use a modern wood-chip furnace, thereby cutting annual CO2 emissions by 70 per cent.
-This is equivalent to 900 tonnes.
-Our Interdiscount sales format also installed a wood-chip facility at its warehouse in Jegenstorf in 2012, with the result that 80 per cent of heating requirements are covered in this way and annual CO2 emissions have been reduced by 280 tonnes.
+A modern wood cutting plant with flue gas scrubbing: We use this for the supermarket and the restaurant at the Muripark shopping centre in Muri.
+Compared with the use of conventional oil heating, we thus save 90 tonnes of CO2 each year.
+In 2011, our own industrial bakery in Gossau became the first industrial bakery in Switzerland to use a modern woodchip-fired heating system, enabling us to reduce annual CO2 emissions by 70 percent.

-We have mounted 20 photovoltaic installations with a total output of 3,700 kilowatts on our buildings.
-These installations produce around 3.6 million kilowatt-hours of solar electricity per year, which is enough to meet the average annual electricity requirements of up to 1,100 Swiss households.
-This environmentally friendly electricity is fed into the grid.
+We have installed 28 photovoltaic systems on our buildings, with a total output of 5'500 kilowatts.
+These systems produce around 6.1 million kilowatt hours of solar electricity each year, which is enough to meet the average annual electricity requirements of up to 1'800 Swiss households.
+Since 2016, we have using this environmentally friendly electricity ourselves in our points of sale.

 Support for biogas plants

-From 2005 to 2011, the Coop Sustainability Fund supported the construction of biogas plants at Naturafarm and Naturaplan producers with up to CHF 200,000.
-These 11 plants produce around 6.4 million kilowatt-hours of electricity from biogenic waste every year, meeting the average electricity requirements of up to 2,000 Swiss households.
+Between 2005 and 2011, the Coop Sustainability Fund supported the construction of biogas plants at Naturafarm and Naturaplan producers, providing up to 200'000 Swiss francs.
+These 11 plants produce around 6.4 million kilowatt hours of electricity a year from biogenic waste, enough to meet the energy consumption of up to 2'000 Swiss households.